sushmaakoju/research-experience/university-of-arizona/TA-work-summary.md

 I have been working as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by and under supervision of Prof. Cesim Erten.

 - As a Teaching Assistant, I had regular duties like any other student TAs.
-I think being a TA is chance to continuosly learn and be open to new questions and challenging own comprehension.
+I think being a TA is chance to continuously learn and be open to new questions and challenging own comprehension.
 Not limiting to any point of view.

+- A key observation as reported by many students during Teaching Assistant Office Hours from Fall 2023, was students felt homeworks were long and difficult if they never came to Office hours of either the professor or the Teaching Assistant.
+I had conducted couple of hours longer Office hours during Fall 2023 to help students voluntarily.
+Based on feedback, homework assignments' design was modified for Spring 2024 by professor.

 - I have prior experience working as a Teaching Assistant at University of Colorado Boulder on Machine Learning and Artificial Intelligence courses.